 The board of directors reviews and agrees policies with the AIFM for managing its risk exposure.
-The AIFM provides the Group with investment decisions that are consistent with the Group's objectives.
+The AIFM makes investment decisions in compliance with the Investment Management agreement and which are consistent with the Group's objectives.

 The AIFM makes its decisions, including manager selections, based on a thorough understanding of the risk and performance characteristics of fund investments gained through detailed investigation and critical analysis.
 The AIFM selects underlying managers which it considers have robust risk controls and mechanisms.
 The monitoring of such fund investments is a continuous process.
 The investment portfolio is regularly reviewed by the board of directors.